jads-nl/data-science-foundation-in-python/data_science_foundation_curriculum/islr_exercises.md

-# Introduction to ISLR exercises
+# Solutions to coding exercises